The Ultimate List of CRM Statistics for 2023

 Most CRM systems also allow users to download additional widgets and create separate dashboards as needed.

-A good system should help you target the right customers and improve your sales performance.
+A sound system should help you target customers and improve your sales performance.

 It should also provide details on which activities are most effective in generating new leads or converting contacts into loyal customers.